eclectics/ardcore/README.md

 now at least) for a locked sequence, the minimum sequence length always refers to the same 8 positions, not those coming up in the sequence.

+Trigger is selectable on startup using A0.
+CCW to about 20% and D0 fires when the TM bit flips.
+After about 20% it's a selectable % chance to change-- but can't be altered without cycling power on the ardcore.

 * A0 User selectable scale for quantisation (details in the sketch).
 CCW is unquantised.
 * A1 Range for the output, CCW is minimal, CW is full range.
 Unlike e22, range